jkaeser/docs-site-generator/README.md

 ## Overview

-Chainalysis documentation sites are built with a combination of this Gatsby website framework and various content repositories.
+Documentation sites are built with a combination of this Gatsby website framework and various content repositories.
 This guide will refer to the Gatsby framework as the **site generator**.

 The high level idea is that the site generator consumes arbitrary content from the content repositories, digests it, and returns a fully functional static website.